Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 Visit the Celebrate BC website for full details about this festival.

 BC Day is a statutory holiday on the first Monday in August each year.
 Various events take place that weekend throughout the Lower Mainland.
-One of the biggest and best place to have celebrated BC Day in 2025 was arguably at the Celebrate BC Festival in Coquitlam.
+One of the biggest celebrations is the Celebrate BC Festival.
+After debuting in Coquitlam last year, the event is back in 2026.
+This time, however, there are two events at two different locations.

-The new event is free to attend and open to the public.
+The celebrations are still free to attend and open to the public.
 There’s a wide range of activities and entertainment.
 Everything about the event focuses on British Columbia, its multi-ethnic culture, foods, wine, people and history.

 When and Where?